Learning resources for interdisciplinary scientists

 The basics

-Languages: For most people and unless your work requires a specific language, I recommend building proficiency in Python along with bits of HTML/CSS/Javascript rather than learning bits of many languages.
+Languages: For most people and unless your work requires a specific language, we recommend building proficiency in Python along with bits of HTML/CSS/Javascript rather than learning bits of many languages.

 On Windows: First install the Windows Terminal and winget (often already available on modern Windows versions), then use winget install vscode python to install everything else.